Economic history of the Arab world: Early history

-Trade along the Swahili coast dates back to 1st century C.E. up to 19th century C.E.
-Though there are not many reliable written records of Trade along the East African coast between 1st and 11th centuries, trade is still occurred between the Indian Ocean coast (Azania) and the rest of the world (India, China and Arabian Countries).
+Trade along the Swahili coast dates back to the 1st century C.E. and up to the 19th century C.E.
+Though there are not many reliable written records of trade along the East African coast between the 1st and 11th centuries, trade still occurred between the Indian Ocean coast (Azania) and the rest of the world (India, China and Arabian countries).
 Interaction between these areas was assisted by the knowledge of the monsoon winds by traders who traveled the Indian Ocean.

-Trade along the Swahili coast that ranged from the 11th century to the 19th century, though already locally established, was greatly influenced by the spread of Islam, which came about from intermarriage between Islamic traders and the local Bantu people.